Center for Youth Mental Health

 Amplify Center

-In a multifaceted partnership between Austin Community College and Dell Med, the Center for Youth Mental Health hosts the Amplify Center — a young adult-specific clinic designed to effectively intervene in mental health challenges that develop during adolescence and young adulthood.
+The Center for Youth Mental Health hosts the Amplify Center — a young adult-specific clinic designed to effectively intervene in mental health challenges that develop during adolescence and young adulthood.
+The center strives to improve the quality of life among young people experiencing mental health distress by helping them obtain support grounded in their personal interests and lives — including work, school and relationships.

 Team Details & More

-The Center for Youth Mental Health is co-directed by Deborah Cohen, Ph.D., MSW, and Stephen Strakowski, M.D.
+The Center for Youth Mental Health is co-directed by Deborah Cohen, Ph.D., MSW, and Vanessa Klodnick, Ph.D., LCSW.

-The Center for Youth Mental Health, in its prioritized commitment to uplift the voices and lived experiences of young people, supports the Emerging Voices Advocacy Council, the center’s youth and young adult advisory effort.
+The Center for Youth Mental Health, in its prioritized commitment to uplifting young people’s voices and lived experiences, supports the Emerging Voices Advocacy Council, the center’s youth and young adult advisory effort.

 Contact Information